 The commission pointed out that corporate hospitals should not be commercial / business centres for profiteering from the exploitation of critical patients, who have to pay skyrocketing hospital bills.

 Accordingly, by its order of July 22, 2014 delivered by Dr S M Kantikar for the bench along with Justice JM Malik, the commission held the hospital guilty of indulging in unfair trade practice.
 It observed that the right of the consumer to purchase medicines from the open market cannot be curtailed by the hospital.
 Since there was no evidence to show the discounted price of the injection, the commission ordered 50% of the excess charge to be refunded amounting to Rs 78,000.
 Ninety days was given for compliance, and if delayed, amount would carry interest at 9% pa.

 Impact: Hospitals cannot profiteer by exploiting captive consumers.
-In view of the increasing number of complaints against hospitals indulging in such malpractices, the state government’s Food and Drug Administration recently issued a circular dated January 18, directing hospitals to conspicuously put up a notice informing patients that they are free to purchase medicines from any authorized chemist and not necessarily from the hospital pharmacy.
+In view of the increasing number of complaints against hospitals indulging in such malpractices, the state government’s Food and Drug Administration recently issued a circular dated January 18, directing hospitals to conspicuously put up a notice informing patients that they are free to purchase medicines from any authorized chemist or from any medical equipment suppliers and not necessarily from the hospital pharmacy.